-The Complainant alleges that the Respondent has engaged in the conduct described in paragraph 4(b)(iv) of the UDRP Policy, which provides as follows:
+The Complainant alleges that the Respondent has engaged in the conduct described in paragraph 4(b)(iii) and paragraph 4(b)(iv) of the UDRP Policy, which provide as follows:

-'(iv) by using the domain name, the respondent has intentionally attempted to attract, for commercial gain, Internet users to its website or other on-line location, by creating a likelihood of confusion with the complainant's mark as to the source, sponsorship, affiliation, or endorsement of the respondent's website or location or of a product or service on the respondent's website or location.'
+- (iii) the respondent has registered the domain name primarily for the purpose of disrupting the business of a competitor'; and - (iv) by using the domain name, the respondent has intentionally attempted to attract, for commercial gain, Internet users to its website or other on-line location, by creating a likelihood of confusion with the complainant's mark as to the source, sponsorship, affiliation, or endorsement of the respondent's website or location or of a product or service on the respondent's website or location.'

-As mentioned in the above section 'Identification of Rights', the disputed domain name does not currently resolve to an active website, and there is no evidence that an URL has ever been captured for the disputed domain name.

-The Panel has therefore consulted paragraph 3.1.4 (circumstances (iv) above) and paragraph 3.3 (passive holding) of the WIPO Jurisprudential Overview 3.0 to form its view on the use of the disputed domain name under this UDRP Policy ground.
-In the Panel's assessment, the factors which attach weight to the Complainant's case are as follows: (i) the degree of reputation of the Complainant's trade mark; (ii) the Complainant's trade mark registration and use of an almost identical domain name <arcelormittal.com> for over 15 years before the Respondent's registration of the disputed domain name; (iii) the actual confusion between the disputed domain name and the Complainant's trade mark; (iv) the lack of the Respondent's own rights to, or legitimate interests in, the disputed domain name; (v) the failure of the Respondent to present a credible-backed rationale for registering the disputed domain names; and (vi) the overall unlikeliness of any good faith use of the disputed domain name.
+As mentioned in the above section 'Identification of Rights', the disputed domain name does not currently resolve to an active website.
+The Panel has therefore consulted paragraph 3.1.3 (circumstance (iii) above), paragraph 3.1.4 (circumstances (iv) above) and paragraph 3.3 (passive holding) of the WIPO Jurisprudential Overview 3.0 to form its view on the use of the disputed domain name under this UDRP Policy ground.
+In the Panel's assessment, the factors which attach weight to the Complainant's case are as follows: (i) the degree of reputation of the Complainant's trade mark in the DYI industry sector; (ii) the Complainant's trade mark registration and use of an almost identical domain name (<leroymerlin.com>) for 20+ years before the Respondent's registration of the disputed domain name; (iii) the actual confusion between the disputed domain name and the Complainant's trade mark; (iv) the lack of the Respondent's own rights to, or legitimate interests in, the disputed domain name; (v) the failure of the Respondent to present a credible-backed rationale for registering the disputed domain name; and (vi) the overall unlikeliness of any good faith use of the disputed domain name.
+The Panel considers that the Respondent's behaviour would consequently fall within the remit of paragraph 4(b)(iv) of the UDRP Policy.